rusefi/rusefi_documentation/Overview.md

 3. [Acceleration enrichment - wall wetting/fuel trip/tau factor.](wall_wetting)

+4. And many more!
+See [rusEFI-project](rusEFI-project) for more details.

 **As of April 2020 rusEFI has not yet had following features:**
 1. rusEFI has not yet been used to manage a diesel engine.